deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 In our never-ending quest of making things work out of the box we fixed issues with several providers, among them the cuban "Nauta.cu".
-If you didn't know, Delta Chat had quite some uptake in Cuba as any traffic that leaves the island is expensive while using the "cuban intranet" mail server is mostly affordable from mobiles.
-Whatsapp is practically not available there -- a not so uncommon reality that large parts of the western world experienced yesterday as well, due to the 9h or so outages of Facebook/Whatsapp.
+If you didn't know, Delta Chat had quite some uptake with Cuban users as any traffic that leaves the island is expensive while using the "cuban intranet" mail server is mostly affordable from mobiles.
+Whatsapp is practically not available there -- a not so uncommon reality that large parts of the western world experienced yesterday as well with #facebookdown.

-We also greately reduced message size for group-chats by not gossiping encryption control information with every chat message anymore.
+We also greately reduced message size for group-chats by not gossiping encryption keys with every chat message anymore.
 Also there is a higher compression options for images.

 ## Sharing files from other apps through Delta Chat and OpenXChange